Warning

 individual commit SHAs could be specified as saltenvs in states (and when

-caching files using cp.cache_file
+caching files using cp.cache_file).

-config option, the types of
+Using the new gitfs_ref_types config option, the types of

 refs which are used as saltenvs can be restricted.
 This makes it possible to